-Here $y$ is the { \it height function}.
-We call $v$ the {\it gradient function}.
-We note that $v$ is a geometric quantity, related to the inclination angle; in particular $v$ corresponds to $\sqrt{1+ \rho'^2}$ in the axially symmetric setting.
-The quantity $v$ has facilitated results such as gradient estimates in graphical situations ( see for example \cite{EH89,Eck97Mink} ).
+We henceforth refer to $y$ as the { \it height function} and $v$ as the {\it gradient function}.
+We have $\rho: [a, b] \times [0, T) \rightarrow \bigR$, whereas $y: M^2 \times [0, T) \rightarrow \bigR $.
+Note that $v$ is a geometric quantity related to the inclination angle.
+More precisely, $v$ corresponds to $\sqrt{1+ \rho'^2}$ in the axially symmetric setting.
+The study of this quantity has given rise to fundamental gradient estimates in the graphical setting, see for example \cite{EH89,Eck97Mink}. \\